izhangzhihao/delete-comment/README.md

 # Github Action to delete comments by username

-Delete-comment Action will delete comments from issue/pr by username.
+Delete-comment Action will delete comments from issues/prs by username.
+You can either specify an issue number on which to remove comments or let the action remove all comments across the repository.

 ## Sample Manually Triggered Workflow